 The advantages of a dive liveaboard (over a dive resort, for example), are many:

-- They usually go to the best sites within a larger area
+- They usually go to the best sites and cover a larger area

 - They offer access to dive sites where a shore based alternative might require an arduous over-land journey, or provide only modest facilities